 Living In the Anthropocene Age—a film series exploring, challenging and inspiring human interactions related to the environment.

-Altering Nature: Pictures of a Changing Environment—an exhibition of new photography by ten contemporary artists investigating the human impact on our natural surroundings, and the implications of that impact on the future.
+Altering Nature: Pictures of a Changing Environment—an exhibition of new photography by nine contemporary artists investigating the human impact on our natural surroundings, and the implications of that impact on the future.

 Sonic Retreat—a workshop in the Smoky Mountains collecting field recordings, video and photographs culminating in a collaborative event.

-The Cloud Library—a photographic exhibit, archive, and resource center focused on the physics and poetics of clouds in art, science, technology, and the imagination.
+The Cloud Library, Volume 1—a photographic exhibit, archive, and resource center focused on the physics and poetics of clouds in art, science, technology, and the imagination.

-Immersive Visualization: The Cosmos, Earth, and Anthropocene—a series of immersive virtual-reality experiences in the Geodome™ Theater.
+Immersive Visualization: The Cosmos, Earth, and Anthropocene—a series of immersive visualization experiences in the Geodome™ Theater.